jolsso/energitjek/README.md

 Docker-compose maps the `./cache` folder from the host to `/app/cache` inside the container.
 All downloaded data is therefore stored in `./cache`, preserving the cache across container restarts.
+The repository includes this directory with a `.gitkeep` file so the volume works on a fresh clone.
 Change the path by setting the `CACHE_DIR` environment variable.